huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/joint-surgery/quickdash.md

 ![Disabilities of the Arm, Shoulder and Hand in Huma App](./assets/dash-patient-app.png)

-In the Clinician Portal, care teams will see the latest Dash score for their patient, with concerning scores flagged for attention.
+In the Clinician Portal, care teams will see the latest quickDash score for their patient, with concerning scores flagged for attention.

 ![Disabilities of the Arm, Shoulder and Hand in Clinician Portal](./assets/cp-module-details-dash-one.png)